A trust is similar to a locked box – it’s safe and holds valuable contents for somebody else’s benefit.

 The trustees

 The trustees are the people who control and oversee the trust.
-Anybody can act as a trustee as long as they are over 18 and have full mental capacity.
-Often the settlor will act as a trustee to keep an element of control over the assets.
+Anyone can act as a trustee; as long as they are over the age of 18 and have full mental capacity.
+The settlor will often also act as a trustee so that they can keep an element of control over the assets in the trust.
 Beneficiaries can also be trustees but this could cause a conflict of interest.
 If a neutral party is required to act as a trustee, it is also possible to appoint a solicitor.
 The trustees are responsible for investing the money held in the trust.

 The beneficiaries